Russian Hackers Exploited Kaspersky Antivirus To Steal NSA Data on US Cyber Defense: WSJ - Slashdot

 And very likely with pretty much the methods described, I think this cannot get much more hypocritical.
 And while we _know_ the NSA does this, we only have a scare-story that may turn out to be a complete fantasy on the Russians and Kaspersky.

 Is it so easy to bring home classified stuff?
-(Score:2)
+(Score:3)

 I’m a bit puzzled: aren’t highly confidential documents stored, viewed and edited only on secured computers?
 Is it really that easy for a contractor (or even an employee) to grab a copy and leave with it, entirely unnoticed?